-All employees are required to report gender discrimination to the Office for Institutional Equity.
-In some cases the university may pursue an investigation regardless of whether the individual makes a formal complaint.
+All employees are required to report discrimination to the Office of Institutional Equity.
+In some cases, the university may pursue an investigation regardless of whether the individual makes a formal complaint.

-In conjunction with other campus resources, the Office for Institutional Equity strives to provide all injured parties with the support they need, including medical care, counseling and advocacy.
-The university takes steps to ensure that students are safe and not subject to further harassment or retaliation.
+In conjunction with other campus resources, the Office of Institutional Equity strives to provide all impacted parties with the support they need, including information about options for medical care, counseling, and advocacy.
+The university takes steps to ensure that students, employees, and visitors are safe and not subject to further harassment or retaliation.

 Will my information be kept private?

 Privacy of the parties is a top priority to the university.
 However, sometimes limited information must be disclosed to fully investigate a report.
 The university will weigh the impacted party’s request for confidentiality in determining whether or how to proceed with an investigation.
 In some instances, to protect the safety of the Mizzou community, an investigation may still go forward even if the impacted party declines to participate in the investigation.